 That was all that came to me so I started thinking about it and looking up scriptures.
-I wondered, “Does He want His people to praise Him out loud, or does it matter?”
-There are plenty of scriptures that say God knows our thoughts (Psalm 94:11; Matthew 9:4), but there is power in the tongue (Proverbs 18:21; James 3:2-13).
+I wondered, “Do you have to pray out loud, or does it matter?”

 I’m not saying there is anything wrong with praising and worshipping God quietly.
 There are times when that is needed.
 I am saying that there is power in lifting up our voices (even loudly) to God.
-From a study of the scriptures, it seems that God even delights in His people doing so.
+From a study of the scriptures, it seems that God even delights in His people lifting their voices in praise.

 - Evening and morning and at noon I utter my complaint and moan, and he hears my voice.
 Psalm 55:17

 - O LORD, in the morning you hear my voice; in the morning I prepare a sacrifice for you and watch.
 Psalm 5:3 ESV